-The sequence of storage usage pertains only to the final water right accounting at the end of the irrigation year to determine where the spaceholder's carryover storage resides when a spaceholder has storage allocated to more than one account.
-The sequence does not indicate the order in which the storage was actually used during the irrigation year.
-If a storage rental purchase occurs during the irrigation year, the rental storage is the first storage from which the diversion's total storage usage at the end of the irrigation year is deducted to determine the diversion's carryover, regardless of when the rental occurred during the irrigation year.
+The sequence of storage usage pertains only to the final water right accounting at the end of the accounting year to determine where the spaceholder's carryover storage resides when a spaceholder has storage allocated to more than one account.
+The sequence does not indicate the order in which the storage was actually used during the year.
+If a storage rental purchase occurs during the year, the rental storage is the first storage from which the diversion's total storage usage at the end of the accounting year is deducted to determine the diversion's carryover, regardless of when the rental occurred during the accounting year.
 Preliminary estimates can be made during the irrigation season of where (in which reservoir account) a spaceholder's remaining storage currently resides, but preliminary estimates could be altered by a subsequent rental storage purchase assigned to the diversion after the preliminary estimate has been computed.

 In more recent years, storage allocated to Palisades Water Users Incorporated (PWUI) and diverted through canals having other reservoir storage allocations has not followed the sequence of storage usage previously described.
 The computerized Storage Report program was initially coded so that PWUI storage was used after all American Falls storage was used by a canal but ahead of any Palisades WWS storage used by the canal.
-This automated process presented a problem in some years when a PWUI shareholder having their PWUI storage assigned to a canal used all of their PWUI storage but the computerized Storage Report accounting didn't show any PWUI storage diverted by the canal because the canal hadn't diverted all of American Falls or Grassy Lake/Island Park storage contracted by the canal.
-Conversely, there were some situations where a PWUI shareholder hadn't used any of their PWUI storage but the computer program showed that all the PWUI storage had been diverted by the canal after the canal had diverted its entire storage allocation with the exception of its Henrys Lake or Jackson Lake storage allocation.
-To resolve this delivery dilemma, PWUI agreed to report the amount of PWUI storage assigned to and used by each PWUI shareholder in the water right accounting so that the PWUI storage is delivered separate from a canal's storage allocation and separate from the sequence of usage of multiple reservoir storage accounts contracted by the canal.
+This automated process presented a problem in some years when a PWUI shareholder having their PWUI storage assigned to a canal used all of their PWUI storage but the computerized Storage Report accounting didn't show any PWUI storage diverted by the canal because the canal hadn't diverted all of American Falls or Grassy Lake/Island Park storage contracted by the canal after the computer program showed that all the PWUI storage had been diverted by the canal after the canal had diverted its entire storage allocation with the exception of its Henrys Lake or Jackson Lake storage allocation.
+To resolve this delivery dilemma, PWUI agreed to report the amount of PWUI storage assigned to and used by each PWUI shareholder in the water right accounting so that the PWUI storage assigned to and used by each PWUI shareholder in the sequence of usage of multiple reservoir storage accounts contracted by the canal.